-It is a waste product of many living organisms and is the main organic component of human urine.
+It is a waste product of many living organisms and is the leading organic component of human urine.

-This is because it is at the end of the chain of reactions that break down the amino acids that make up proteins.
-These amino acids are metabolized and converted in the liver to ammonia, CO², water, and energy.
+This is because it is at the end of the chain of reactions that break down the amino acids that makeup proteins.
+These amino acids are metabolized and converted to ammonia, CO², water, and energy in the liver.

 But ammonia is toxic to cells, so it must be excreted from the body.
-Aquatic creatures, such as fish, can expel ammonia directly into the water, but land animals and humans need another method of disposal.
+Aquatic creatures, such as fish, can expel ammonia directly into the water, but land animals and humans need another disposal method.